kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 The biological window operates where overhead remains manageable.
 Below $\eta \sim 0.05$, insufficient complexity prevents sophisticated processing.
 A bacterium lacks neural networks for complex decision-making.
 Above $\eta \sim 0.15$, overhead factor exceeds 1.7 and systems approach bankruptcy threshold $\eta_c = 1/\rho^* \approx 0.304$ where maintenance diverges.

+This window is also where strategic agency—as opposed to mere gradient-following—becomes thermodynamically affordable.
+The simulation horizon $H^\star$ scales with available choice power; at $\eta \sim 0.1$, horizon becomes adequate to evaluate counterfactual futures and justify intervention over migration.
+Below this threshold, systems respond to local gradients.
+Above it, they can play games.

 Consciousness requires completing [recursive ladder iterations](/complex-adaptable-systems-complexity-ladders-and-agency) from quantum fields through particles, atoms, molecules, and cells—each adding an order of magnitude overhead.
 After roughly 10 iterations building complexity from $10^{-6}$ to $10^{-1}$, systems finally achieve sufficient organization for goal-directed behavior while retaining energy to execute it.

 ## Consciousness as Path Selection